-The data reduction pipeline produces high-quality science products, which are carefully checked by ARC and ARC node staff during the 'weblog review' process before the data are delivered to Pls.
+The data reduction pipeline produces high quality science products.
 Expert hands-on help with data reduction may be required however, especially when more complicated observing techniques are used.
 The ARC is the primary contact point for users who need assistance with data reduction.
-ARC staff provide basic data analysis support, ranging from simple advice, to providing appropriate data analysis documents and products, to detailed assistance for users who require it.
+ARC staff provides basic data analysis support, ranging from simple advice, to providing appropriate data analysis documents and products, to detailed assistance for users who require it.

 The primary responsibility of the ESO ARC is to ensure that the reduced data from all ALMA observing modes meet the requirements set by the approved observing proposal.
 The ARC nodes can provide further assistance to users who require it.
 A likely scenario may be the following: the ALMA data reduction pipeline has processed a user's data set.
 If the data meet the requirements defined in the proposal, the data are delivered to the user.
 However, the user may wish to make images with a different weighting scheme to achieve a higher spatial resolution or higher sensitivity.
-The ARC nodes can help to reprocess the data, using different weighting schemes in the imaging stage.
+The ARC nodes can help to reprocess the data, using different weighting schemes at the imaging stage.
 Another user may need higher dynamic range image cubes and can work with an ARC node to apply self-calibration to the data.
-For the use of nonstandard analysis techniques and the utilization of the advanced algorithms and software developed by a specific ARC node, ALMA users may also arrange a visit to this ARC node, where the best possible support can be provided.
+For the use of non-standard analysis techniques and the utilisation of the advanced algorithms and software developed by a specific ARC node, ALMA users may also arrange a visit to this ARC node, where the best possible support can be provided.